-US broiler meat production estimate up first quarter 2012
+The U.S. broiler meat production estimate for the first quarter of 2012 was

 The revision is the result of January’s stronger-than-expected broiler meat production and an assumption that the slaughter trend will carry into February and March.
 Some of the production decrease is expected to come from a smaller number of birds slaughtered, but part of that decrease is expected to be offset by small gains in average weights at slaughter throughout the remainder of the first quarter and into the second.
 Based on the expectation of slightly higher weights, the meat production estimate for the second quarter was also increased and now is expected to total 9.05 billion pounds, according to the USDA.